Binion's Gambling Hall and Hotel: Hotel Apache (2009–present)

 On purchasing Binion's, TLC had announced a plan to expand the hotel with a new tower, but on December 14, 2009, they closed the hotel and coffee shop due to the late-2000s recession.
 TLC continues to operate the hotel at the Four Queens casino across the street, which has almost twice as many rooms.
 Previously, Binion's advertised the hotel as closed for renovations.
 However, due to the high cost of asbestos removal in the hotel, renovation plans were shelved.

 In February 2019, TLC announced plans to reopen 81 of the rooms as a new boutique hotel called Hotel Apache.
-The hotel will feature "vintage-style furnishings reminiscent of the original Hotel Apache that opened in 1932".
+The hotel was designed with "vintage-style furnishings reminiscent of the original Hotel Apache that opened in 1932".
 The hotel opened on July 29, 2019.

 In media

 The 1971 James Bond movie Diamonds Are Forever has a chase scene showing the Horseshoe several times.

 The music video for U2's 1987 song, "I Still Haven't Found What I'm Looking For", was filmed on Fremont Street and features several views of Binion's.